josearevalobezic/Game_simulation-_climbing_a_building_with_a_dice/README.md

 - [Contact](#contact)

 ## Description
-This project simulates and analyzes random walk process using Python.
-The simulation is a game, which consists on climbing the staircase of a building, betting if we can get to a certain step of the staircase with a certain amount of dice rolls with specific rules- for stepping forward, backward, or rolling again:
+This project simulates and analyzes a random walk process using Python.
+The simulation represents a game played on a staircase, where the goal is to reach a certain step within a set number of dice rolls.
+The rules for stepping are specific:

-- If the dice results 1 or 2, go down a step
+- If the dice roll is 1 or 2, move down one step (minimum step is 0).
-- If the dice results between 3 to 5, go up a step
+- If the dice roll is between 3 and 5, move up one step.
-- If the dice turns 6, roll again and go up the dice result.
+- If the dice roll is 6, roll the dice again and move up by the result of the second roll.

-A key feature is the inclusion of a "clumsiness" factor, where there's a small probability of falling back to the starting step 0.
+A key feature is the inclusion of a "clumsiness" factor, a small probability of falling back to the starting step (0) after any roll.

-4 Parameters are given to the user in order to explore an analyse different scenarios:
+The project allows users to explore different scenarios by adjusting four parameters:

-   Parameter N°1: `limit_step`step we are aiming to reach
+- `limit_step`: The target step to reach.

-   Parameter N°2: `num_rolls` number of time the dice will be roll
+- `num_rolls`: The number of times the dice is rolled per walk.

-   Parameter N°3: `clumsiness` clumsiness, a probability of falling while climbing up the stairs
+- `clumsiness`: The probability of falling back to step 0.

-   Parameter N°4: `total_walks` The total number of random walks simulated.
+- `total_walks`: The total number of random walks to simulate.

-If we give the code a big number of `total_walks`, we can get a clear probability of reaching the `limit_step` on the given context.
-The project returns this probabilty, and also explores the distribution of final steps after a set number of rolls and visualizes individual walk trajectories.
+By simulating a large number of walks, the project provides an empirical probability of reaching or exceeding the `limit_step` within the given context.
+It also explores the distribution of final steps after `num_rolls` and visualizes individual walk trajectories.

 ## Analysis Objectives
 The main objectives of this analysis are: